MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-pmkcachemode-security-element.md

 ---
-Description: Indicates whether PMK caching will be used. ms.assetid: 5650c893-6047-4e99-a2be-22722d6a809a
+description: Indicates whether PMK caching will be used. ms.assetid: 5650c893-6047-4e99-a2be-22722d6a809a
 title: PMKCacheMode (security) Element ms.topic: reference